AG7GN/wecg/README.md

 __If you've already run the `install_wecg.sh` script on the Pi, skip to step 3.__

-1. Use the Updater in the __Hamradio__ menu to update to the latest `hampi-utilites`.
+1. Use the Updater in the __Hamradio__ menu to update to the latest `nexus-utilites`.
 1. Open a Terminal and run this command:

 		install_wecg.sh
 	Run it without arguments for instructions, then run it again with the appropriate arguments.
 When that completes, a browser will open and bring you to this page.
 1. Open the Main Menu editor: __Raspberry > Preferences > Main Menu editor__ and arrange the items in the Hamradio menu as desired.
 WARNING: Do not click __Cancel__ even if you make no changes!
 Click __OK__ instead.
 Clicking __Cancel__ will restore the menu to default settings.

+Before continuing on the the __Configure rigCAT in FLdigi__ step, please read the following warnings:

+__IMPORTANT!__  The `710.sh` script will not work while Fldigi is running with rigCAT enabled because rigCAT has control of the serial port to the radio.
+Once Fldigi is stopped, you can again use `710.sh`.

+__IMPORTANT!__  The `710.py` GUI will not work while Fldigi is running with rigCAT enbled because rigCAT has control of the serial port to the radio.
+Once Fldigi is stopped, you can again use `710.py`.

+**Now that you've read those warnings, you can decide whether or not to enable rigCAT in FLdigi.
+In other words, you have the choice of using rig control via rigCAT in FLdigi to control the radio's frequency or you can use `710.sh` or `710.py` to control the radio, but you cannot use either of these if rigCAT is enabled in FLdigi and FLdigi is running.**

-1. Configure rigCAT in FLdigi
+1. Configure rigCAT in FLdigi (Optional)
 	- Start FLdigi: __Raspberry > Hamradio > START FLdigi+FLmsg__.
 	- Select __View > Rig/Log Controls > Full__.
 	- Click __Configure > Config dialog > CAT (rigcat)__.